jainnielyn/100-days-of-code/r2-log.md

 So I am trying to debug, I don't think those lines should be there.
 Tried adding log messages which weren't showing up, finally tried commenting out almost all the functionality, removing playing of audio, but when I clicked on a list item it was still playing!
 But realized I was revising the Colors Activity, but clicking on the Numbers Activity.
 LOL.

+Fixed!
+The first line still appears, but more importantly, the second line does not anymore.
+I have successfully requested and released audio focus, and resources.
+The app performs as expected!

 ### R1D12
 ### R1D13
 ### R1D14